OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-09.md

 # Genesis Chapter 9

 ## Genesis 9:1
-Then God blessed Noah and his sons, and said to them, “Be fruitful and multiply, and fill the earth.
+God blessed Noah and his sons, instructing them, “Be fruitful, multiply, and fill the earth.

 ## Genesis 9:2
 The fear and dread of you shall be upon every beast of the earth and every bird of the sky, on all that moves on the ground, and on all the fish of the sea; they are given into your hands.